-Generally, SARS-CoV-2 in wastewater remains at low levels across the country corresponding to the low numbers of clinical cases after the 4th wave.
+Generally, SARS-CoV-2 in wastewater are increasing in some wastewater treatment plants across the country, especially in Gauteng, corresponding to the increasing number of clinical cases after the 4th wave.
 Omicron variant is present in wastewater across the country.
 Detailed analyses are described below.